 Block play is open-ended play, typically using wooden blocks.
 Wooden blocks used to be found in most Kindergarten classes to build creativity and teamwork.
 Sadly, most Kindergarten classes no longer allow time for this constructive play.
 It is up to us to keep block play available in our homes.

 Keep blocks organized and sorted by type.
 Keep wooden blocks where kids can reach and use them.
-Think about where children can play with blocks and what they build to stay up for longer periods of time.
-This encourages children to revisit builds and extend ideas.
+Think about where children can play with blocks and what they build to stay up for more extended periods of time.
+This encourages children to revisit, build, and extend ideas.